ib-ruby/ib-ruby/spec/integration/README.md

 # WRITING MESSAGE SPECS

-Pattern for writing message specs is like this:
+Pattern for writing integration specs is like this:

 1. You indicate your interest in some message types by calling 'connect_and_receive' in a top-level before(:all) block.
 All messages of given types will be caught